-Diedrich Manufacturing has been the leader in infrared coffee roasting equipment for over half a century.
-Beyond that infrared coffee roasters are so phenomenally superior to other conventional coffee roasting methods there was never any question what machine we would use.
+Infrared coffee roasters are so phenomenally superior to other conventional coffee roasting methods there was never any question what machine we would use.

-It puts Toomer’s Coffee Roasters in a unique class of specialty custom coffee roasters as it is estimated that only 2%* of all coffee roasted uses this higher-standard processing method.
+This puts Toomer’s Coffee Roasters in a unique class of specialty custom coffee roasters as it is estimated that only 2%* of all coffee roasted uses this higher-standard processing method.

 BACKGROUND: A comparison of more traditional methods